ell-ska/cme-week-4-practice/README.md

 #### This change is not obligatory to do in your own repository

-But it is very common that database clients don't have a broswer version and creating a route handler where you use the server client to fetch data is the way to handle that in Next.js
+But it is very common that database clients don't have a broswer version and creating a route handler where you use the server client to fetch data, or a server action for mutations, is the way to handle that in Next.js

 ## Getting Started